 Instead of simply nailing the numbers on the side of your house, get a little creative and post your house number out towards the front of your yard on a short sign or lattice cutout.

-If you have already upgraded your mailbox area and have room, you can add in your house number sign in that landscaped area.
+If you have already upgraded your mailbox area and have room, you can add your house number sign-in to that landscaped area.
 If you would rather have your house number on the side of your house or posted close to the front door then you can make your own hanging plaque.

 Step up this DIY project by creating a wooden plaque for your house number and then adding a small planting box to the design.
-This will add some greenery on your front porch area without extra effort involved.
+This will add some greenery to your front porch area without the extra effort involved.